 - Discussed in X/1999.
 When Sorata manages to feed Kamui some of his excellent food after a particularly harsh Break the Cutie deal, Arashi congratulates him and says that if Kamui is still willing to eat after all the shit he went through, it means he hasn't completely lost the will to live.
 This also hints at Arashi's Orphan's Ordeal, which included her living in the streets with almost nothing to eat until the Ise Jingu priestesses took her in.

 - Implied to be the reason why Koujiro Hyuuga of Captain Tsubasa loves Coca Cola and always drinks it despite it being bad for a sportsman like him.
 He used to be very poor as a child, now that he has a regular income and a good part of his goals are secured, he feels that he can allow himself that little pleasure.

 - In Claymore, Deneve' and her apples.
 Considering the life of a claymore is a never-ending Trauma Conga Line, completely understandable.

 - Shokugeki no Soma's Megumi Tadokoro specializes in this kind of dish.
-Her cooking has a relaxing quality that evokes childhood memories and the simple comforts of home, in contrast to her peers' Orgasmically Delicious creations.
+Her cooking (for example, onigiri) has a relaxing quality that evokes childhood memories and the simple comforts of home, in contrast to her peers' Orgasmically Delicious creations.

 - In the Teenage Mutant Ninja Turtles fanfiction 30 Years some particularly bad nightmares drive Donatello to raid to fridge for some Devil's Food cake and a glass of milk.